ronaldvaldehueza/cambridge/README.md

 Overview
 --------

-This React TypeScript Quiz application offers a fun and interactive way for users to test their knowledge through two different quiz formats.
-Users can select an activity from the home screen and proceed to answer a series of questions.
-Once completed, a score screen will appear displaying the user's score and a detailed breakdown of correct and incorrect answers.
-A link back to the home screen allows users to start again or choose a different activity.
+This React TypeScript Quiz application offers a fun and interactive way for users to test their knowledge in two different quiz formats.
+Users can select an activity from the Home screen and proceed to answer a series of questions.
+Once completed, a Score screen will appear displaying the user's score and a detailed breakdown of correct and incorrect answers.
+A link back to the Home screen allows users to start again or choose a different activity.

 Features
 --------